 G’day!
 Let’s dive into what happens when you place a buy or sell order for companies and exchange-traded funds (ETFs) listed on the Australian Securities Exchange (ASX). 🇦🇺

 Step 1: You place your order 🙌

 You’ve exchanged your US dollars or NZ dollars into AU dollars, and have placed your market or limit order.
 Bonza!
 Your order gets sent to us at Sharesies.

 Step 2: Your order goes through Sharesies’ market service 🍍

-Pre-open: orders for Australian shares can be queued by Sharesies to be placed on the market.
-But, your order won’t fill until it matches with a buyer or seller when the market opens.
-This auction is between 7 AM and 10 AM (AEST) .
+Pre-open: orders for Australian shares will be placed on market, but your order won’t fill until it matches with a buyer or seller when the market opens.
+This auction is between 7 AM and 10 AM (AEST).

 Pre-close: orders can be placed during this time, and your order might be filled if there’s a price match between a buyer and seller.
-This auction usually happens between 4 PM and 4:12 PM (AEST)
+This auction usually happens between 4 PM and 4:11 PM (AEST).

 Outside of these specific pre-trading hours, your order won’t be sent to market until it reopens.

 Sharesies will place your order in accordance with our Best Price Policy.
-You can find this under Settings within Sharesies.
+You can find this under Account > Legal information > Best Price Policy).